What Does it Mean to Study Environmental Science?

 Bachelor's Degree Programs in Environmental Science

 Some schools focus on a specific segment of environmental science or management, such as fire science, EPA regulations, waste management or environmental technology.
-Others are more general in nature, and provide students with a solid grasp of all of the fundamentals.
-Both types of programs will also focus on general science concepts, mathematics, computers, and technology.
-B.S. programs are thorough, intense, and rigorous.
+Others are more general in nature, and may take a broader approach to the fundamentals.
+Both types of programs often focus on general science concepts, mathematics, computers and technology.

 In addition to developing scientific knowledge, bachelor's degree students must also build writing, communication and critical thinking skills.
 In order for their ideas to be implemented, scientists must be able to effectively explain them to managers, policymakers and other non-scientists.
 This is especially important for environmental experts who work in law, politics or policy.